Willie-Conway/Meta-Frontend-Capstone-Project/README.md

 ## Conclusion

-Congratulations on completing the Little Lemon Reservation System!
-This project showcases your skills in building a modern front-end application, incorporating user feedback, and adhering to design principles.
+Congratulations on completing the 🍽️Little Lemon Reservation System!
+This project showcases your skills in building a modern `front-end` application, incorporating user feedback, and adhering to design principles.

 ## License
 This project is licensed under the [MIT License](LICENSE).
 See the LICENSE file for details.

 ## Acknowledgements
-Thanks to the Meta team for the guidance throughout this capstone project.
+🙏Thanks to the Meta team for the guidance throughout this capstone project.
-Special thanks to Little Lemon for providing the project scenario.
+Special thanks to 🍋Little Lemon for providing the project scenario.